Wasid-Khan/Student-Management---Database/README.md

-# Student-Management---Database
+## Student-Management---Database
 A Database connectivity concept implementation in C#.

-Here's a README file for the Student Management System application, emphasizing the database concepts in C#:

----

-# Student Management System

 ## Project Overview

 The **Student Management System** is a Windows Forms application developed using C#.
 This application provides basic CRUD (Create, Read, Update, Delete) operations to manage student records.
 The system connects to a SQL Server database to store and retrieve data, ensuring persistent storage and efficient data handling.

-## Features
+# Features

 - **CRUD Operations**: Add, read, update, and delete student records in the database.
 - **Search Functionality**: Retrieve student records and display them in a list box.
 - **Clear Data**: Clear the input fields to allow easy data entry.

-## System Requirements
+# System Requirements

 - **C# Programming Language**
 - **Visual Studio IDE**
 - **SQL Server Database**

-## Database Integration
+# Database Integration

 The application uses ADO.NET to connect to a SQL Server database.
 The connection string is stored in the `App.config` file and retrieved using the `ConfigurationManager`.
 The following operations are performed using SQL commands: